-"If we concede just taking away Charleston's gun ordinance, this does a lot of other things," Jones said.
+"The Legislature wants to set us up.
+If we lose, we pay.
+Nowhere does it say if they lose, they pay."If we concede just taking away Charleston's gun ordinance, this does a lot of other things," Jones said.
 "That's what I'm concerned about."Reach Jim Balow at email@example.com or 304-348-5102.